opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 Building on the foundation of semantic search, which understands the meaning behind queries rather than just literal keywords, multimodal search takes this a step further by processing and understanding information from multiple data types simultaneously.
 Imagine searching for "Wild West" and not only getting relevant text documents but also images and videos of cowboys and rodeos, even if the keywords aren't explicitly present in the visual metadata.

-In this post, we'll explore the power of multimodal search and show you how to implement it in OpenSearch using the ML inference ingest and search request processors.
+In this post, we'll explore the power of multimodal search and show you how to implement it in OpenSearch using the machine learning (ML) inference ingest and search request processors.

 ## The evolution of search: From keywords to multimodality

-Let's quickly recap the journey of search:
+Let's quickly recap the evolution of search:

-**Keyword Search**: Traditional search engines rely on matching exact keywords.
+**Keyword search**: Traditional search engines rely on matching exact keywords.
 While effective for precise queries, they often miss relevant results that use different phrasing or where the context isn't explicitly textual.

-**Semantic Search**: As discussed in our [previous blog post](https://opensearch.org/blog/semantic-search-solutions/), semantic search uses deep neural networks (DNNs) to understand the meaning and context of queries.
+**Semantic search**: As discussed in our [previous blog post](https://opensearch.org/blog/semantic-search-solutions/), semantic search uses deep neural networks (DNNs) to understand the meaning and context of queries.
 This allows for more human-like search experiences, returning results even if there's no direct keyword overlap.
 The concept of embeddings is central here, where text (and other data) is transformed into high-dimensional vectors, and similar items are mapped closer together in this embedding space.

 However, a purely semantic text search still has limitations when dealing with diverse datasets containing images, audio, or video.
 Consider a dataset of public images with captions.
 A query for "historic landmarks" might return text documents about them, but what if you want to see images of those landmarks directly, regardless of their captions?
 This is where multimodal search becomes indispensable.

-## Search in multimodal embedding space
+## Search in a multimodal embedding space

 Just as a DNN represents text as vectors in a high-dimensional space for semantic search, multimodal models extend this concept to other data types.
 A multimodal DNN learns to create unified vector embeddings for different modalities—text, images, and potentially more—in the same shared embedding space.

 This means that a text description of "Central Park" and an actual image of Central Park, when processed by a multimodal model, returns vectors that are close to each other in the embedding space.
 This allows for the following functionality:

-* **Text-to-image search**: Querying using text and finding relevant images.
+* **Text-to-image search**: Querying using text to find relevant images.
-* **Image-to-text search**: Querying using an image and finding relevant text documents.
+* **Image-to-text search**: Querying using an image to find relevant text documents.
 * **Multimodal search**: Combining text and image (or other modalities) into a single query in order to find the most relevant results across different data types.

-The quality of this multimodal search depends on the ability of the underlying model to learn rich, expressive embeddings that capture the relationships between different data modalities.
-Models like Amazon Bedrock Titan Multimodal Embedding are specifically designed for this purpose.
+The quality of multimodal search depends on the ability of the underlying model to learn rich, expressive embeddings that capture the relationships between different data modalities.
+Amazon Titan Multimodal Embeddings models are specifically designed for this purpose.

 ## Building multimodal search in OpenSearch